Transit-Oriented Development (TOD)

 Development & ConstructionPlanning & Sustainability

-Transit-oriented development (TOD) is the planning and development model that concentrates higher-density residential, office, and retail uses within walking distance of transit stations — typically rail or bus rapid transit.
+Transit-oriented development (TOD) is the planning and development model that concentrates higher-density residential, office, and retail uses within walking distance of transit stations, typically rail or bus rapid transit.
 The goal is to create walkable communities where residents and workers can meet most of their daily needs without driving, while supporting transit ridership and reducing greenhouse gas emissions from transportation.

 The defining feature of a TOD is the integration of land use and transit.
 A successful TOD has higher density than the surrounding area, a mix of uses that supports daily life, pedestrian-friendly streets and public spaces, and a deliberate connection to the transit station.
-Parking is typically reduced compared to suburban norms — sometimes substantially — because the assumption is that residents and workers will use transit, walk, or cycle for many trips.

 TODs have become a central element of municipal intensification strategies in major Canadian and US cities.
 Toronto, Vancouver, and Calgary have all designated TOD areas around their rail networks; in the US, cities like Portland, Denver, and Washington D.C. have similar programs.
-Municipalities typically support TODs through density bonuses, reduced parking minimums, and streamlined approvals — making them attractive to developers willing to navigate the additional planning complexity.

-The economic value of a TOD location is real.
-Properties within a 5-10 minute walk of a transit station typically command rent and value premiums of 5% to 25% compared to similar properties farther away.
 The premium is highest for office and residential, lower for retail (which depends more on visibility and parking), and varies with the quality and frequency of the transit service.
 Investors and developers underwriting TODs need to be specific about which transit characteristics are driving the premium and whether they're durable.

-Test your knowledge
+Benchmark your knowledge

 Open a learning-mode session biased toward this topic and closely related concepts.
 No timer, instant feedback after each answer, and a deeper explanation on any question you want to explore further.